 French Bulldog Skin Allergy Relief

-• Diet consistency matters; some dietetic approaches report improved itch and skin scoring in atopic dogs, though results vary.
+• Diet consistency matters; some dietetic approaches have improved itch and skin scores in atopic dogs, though results vary.

 What “Allergy Relief” Products Actually Do (and What They Don’t)